sciknoworg/OntoLearner/docs/source/benchmarking/units_and_measurements/qudv.rst

 concerning quantities and units, it is of interest to verify that the QUDV model can also be represented in the form of an ontology using a formal ontology definition language.

-:Domain: Materials Science and Engineering
+:Domain: Units and Measurements
-:Category: Materials Science
+:Category: Units and Measurements
 :Current Version: 2009-10-30
 :Last Updated: 2009-10-30
 :Creator: SysML